WalletScrutiny/WalletScrutinyCom/_pages/attestations/asset.md

     const explanationText = document.getElementById('explanationText');
     const registerAssetButton = document.getElementById('registerAssetButton');

-    if (result && result.hasBinaries) {
+    if (result?.hasAssets || result?.hasVerifications) {
       binariesTable.style.display = 'block';
       registerAssetButton.style.display = 'none';
-      if (result.hasAttestations) {
+      if (result.hasVerifications) {
-        explanationText.innerHTML = 'Above is the list of assets found in Nostr with the provided SHA256 hash.
-You can click on available attestations to view their details.';
+        explanationText.innerHTML = 'Above is the list of assets found in Nostr with the SHA256 hash provided.
+You can click on available verifications to view their details.';
       } else {
-        explanationText.innerHTML = 'Above is the list of assets found in Nostr with the provided SHA256 hash.
-No attestations have been made yet.
-If you\'ve verified this binary by building it from source yourself, you can contribute by creating a new attestation to help others verify its authenticity.';
+        explanationText.innerHTML = 'Above is the list of assets found in Nostr with the SHA256 hash provided.
+No verifications have been made yet.
+If you\'ve verified this binary by building it from source yourself, you can contribute by creating a new verification to help others verify its authenticity.';
       }
     } else {
       binariesTable.style.display = 'none';